mia-platform/documentation/docs/development_suite/api-console/advanced-section/api-gateway/how-to.md

 In this section, we will see how to configure the [API Gateway](../../../../runtime_suite/api-gateway/overview.md) in advanced mode to achieve specific goals.

 :::info
-To change all the advanced settings, you have to access to the Console and go to the Advanced Section from the menu in the main sidebar.
+To change all the advanced settings, you have to access to the Console and go to the Advanced Section from the menu in the main sidebar of the Design Area.
 :::

 ## What is a Map?